 Dr. Paul August

-Susan Canavari is the senior vice president of marketing for TIAA, a New York City-based Fortune 100 financial services organization that provides financial services to the academic, research, medical, cultural and governmental fields.
-Before her time at TIAA, she was the global chief brand and experience officer for JPM Wealth Management where she was responsible for brand and experience for JPM’s Asset Management and Private Bank Businesses.
-Susan started at JPM Chase as the chief brand officer for Chase where she worked on marketing all lines of business, including cards, retail bank and Chase for Business as well as ran the internal creative services, newsroom and global employee recruitment marketing.
+Susan Canavari was the senior vice president of marketing for TIAA, a New York City-based company that provides financial services to the academic, research, medical, cultural and governmental fields.
+Before that, Susan was the global chief brand and experience officer for JPM Wealth Management where she was responsible for brand and experience for JPM’s Asset Management and Private Bank Businesses.
+She started at JPM Chase as the chief brand officer for Chase where she worked on marketing all lines of business, including cards, retail banking and Chase for Business as well as ran the internal creative services, newsroom and global employee recruitment marketing.

-Earlier in her career, Susan worked at several top advertising agencies; she was a managing director of Mcgarrybowen, a global, full-service, integrated marketing communications agency network; and held senior positions at Digitas and Ogilvy & Mather.
+Earlier in her career, Susan worked for several top advertising agencies.
+She was a managing director of Mcgarrybowen, a global, full-service, integrated marketing communications agency network; and held senior positions at Digitas and Ogilvy & Mather.
 She holds a B.S. in Mass Communication from Miami (Ohio) University and an M.B.A. from Boston College.

 Peter J. deSilva

-Peter deSilva is a fellow at Harvard University in the institution’s Advanced Leadership Initiative.
-Most recently, he spent three years as the retail president for TDAmeritrade, where he was responsible for all facets of the $5B+ retail business segment, including strategy formulation, financial performance, sales, digital strategy, distribution, client experience, associate experience for the 5,000 employees, and compliance and risk management.
+Peter deSilva is a Senior Fellow at Harvard University Advanced Leadership Initiative.
+Before that, he spent three years as the retail president for TDAmeritrade, where he was responsible for all facets of the +$5 billion retail business segment, including strategy formulation, financial performance, sales, digital strategy, distribution, client experience, associate experience for the 5,000 employees, and compliance and risk management.
 Peter also served as president of Scottrade Financial Services and UMB Financial Corporation as well as a senior leader at Fidelity Investments.

-Peter understands the immense physical and mental toll of CMT as he and his family are personally affected.
+Peter understands the immense physical and mental toll of CMT having been diagnosed with 1A in his early teens.
 He joins the board of directors to raise significant capital to invest in drug development research projects that lead to treatments and cures for CMT.
-Outside the office, Peter is passionate about history, boating, cycling, diving and volunteering for causes that are important to him and his family.

-Adam Kauffman has been a software engineer for the past 20 years, specializing in internet security and managing the development of products for Fortune 500 companies, banks and the federal government.
-He recently joined STORD as Engineering Manager.
+Adam Kauffman has been a software engineer for the past 20 years, specializing in internet security and managing the product development for a number of Fortune 500 companies, banks and the federal government.
+He joined STORD as Engineering Manager in 2020.
 Before that He was at Pindrop for four years, and for nine years before that, was staff software engineer at Damballa.
 From 1998 to 2006, Adam was a senior software engineer with EarthLink.
 He is a graduate of the Georgia Institute of Technology.

-Joe Mulvey is founder and President of biopharma consulting firm Ealaín Technology Solutions LLC (ETS), which uniquely combines project management, process design and finance solutions to the biopharmaceutical industry.
-Now in its 6th year, his engagements include the successful tech transfer of two major biologics for client CSL Behring: 1) CSL112 (Ph 3, human plasma derived apolipo protein A-I for prevention of major cardiac events) and 2) Flucelvax® (Commercial, the first FDA approved cell-culture based flu vaccine scalable for pandemic response).
-He is currently leading the integration and startup of state-of-the art DeltaV™ process automation across the new $800 million bulk biomanufacturing operations for Merck and the expansion of its Gardasil®9 (HPV 9-valent, recombinant) vaccine franchise.
+Joe Mulvey is founder and President of biopharma consulting firm Ealaín Technology Solutions LLC (ETS), which combines project management, process design and finance solutions for the biopharmaceutical industry.
+His achievements include the successful tech transfer of two major biologics for client CSL Behring.
+He is currently leading the integration and startup of DeltaV™ process automation across the new $800 million bulk biomanufacturing operations for Merck and the expansion of its Gardasil®9 vaccine franchise.

-Joe was nominated and elected to the University of Illinois Alumni Association (UIAA) Board of Directors where he served three consecutive terms (6 years).
+Joe served 6 years on University of Illinois Alumni Association Board of Directors.
 As head of the Technology Committee, he developed a business plan recommending implementation of a CRM solution to profile and predict major donor candidates.
 Later, Joe was nominated and served three terms on the Alumni Board at the Illinois Institute of Technology.